 2.1 Obtain applicant information from credit application.

-2.2 Obtain financial details of the applicant to determine credit status.

-Range assets, liabilities, cashflow, income and expenditure, balance sheet.

-2.3 Obtain applicant information from other sources.
+2.2 Obtain applicant information from other sources.

-Range other sources may include but are not limited to – Personal Properties Security Register search, which may include use for the purpose of referee enquiries; credit bureau check; supplier group; trade references; industry references; previous enquiries; web searches; social media checks.
+Range other sources may include but are not limited to – assets, liabilities, cashflow, income and expenditure, balance sheet, Personal Properties Security Register search, which may include use for the purpose of referee enquiries; credit bureau check; supplier group; trade references; industry references; previous enquiries; web searches; social media checks.

-2.4 Check details necessary for correct legal identification of the applicant to ensure that they are completed in accordance with organisational practice.
+2.3 Check details necessary for correct legal identification of the applicant to ensure that they are completed in accordance with organisational practice.